The Value of APA Accreditation

 It is best not to apply to a school listed as being “on probation.”
 If it indicates a particular program is pending, it is wise to contact the department head and discuss where they are in the process.

-For those interested in studying online, Fielding Graduate University’s PhD program in Clinical Psychology is the only online doctoral program accredited by the APA.
-Students who are enrolled in the program do meet twice a year to meet residency requirements.
+For those interested in studying online in a hybrid program, Fielding Graduate University’s PhD program in Clinical Psychology is the only such doctoral program accredited by the APA.
+In order to meet APA residency requirements, students attend monthly meetings in their geographic region and one to two week long residential sessions per year.

 American Psychological Association (APA), retrieved 2 April 2010.